impfromliga/jsxLdr/README.md

 - for now is appendix API

 # Nested Components
-- Worked! (for now in static only)
+- Worked by static
+- Worked by $.appendChild(InnerHTML:String) call